Oscillatory magnetic fields for neutron resonance spin-echo spectroscopy: Technical Realization

-where R$_S$ is the serial resistance.
-Keeping the power loss at a maximum of 50\,W this limits the Ohmic losses of the coil at a frequency of 4\,MHz to a maximum allowed resistance of 5\,$\Omega$.
+At a neutron wavelength of 4.5\,\AA\ the maximum current running through the coil will be 4.4\,A. {\ptxt This leads to a power loss of 9.68 $R_S$, where R$_S$ is the serial resistance.} Keeping the power loss at a maximum of 50\,W this limits the Ohmic losses of the coil at a frequency of 4\,MHz to a maximum allowed resistance of 5\,$\Omega$.